dayour/Durable-Copilot-Studio/samples/portable-sdks/python/async-http-api/README.md

 ## Description of the Sample

-This sample demonstrates the async HTTP API pattern with the Azure Durable Task Scheduler using the Python SDK.
-This pattern is used to manage long-running operations through HTTP endpoints, allowing clients to start an operation and check its status asynchronously without keeping an HTTP connection open.
+This sample demonstrates a mini application that uses Azure Durable Task Scheduler behind the scenes to power asynchronous HTTP APIs.
+Unlike other samples that focus on specific DurableTask concepts, this example shows how to build a production-ready web application that leverages DTS internally to manage long-running operations.

+The application demonstrates:
+1. A FastAPI web server exposing RESTful endpoints for managing long-running tasks
+2. How to implement the asynchronous operation pattern for HTTP APIs using DTS as the backend infrastructure
+3. Integration between a modern web framework and the durable orchestration engine

 In this sample:
 1. A FastAPI web server exposes endpoints to start operations and check their status